 Batiste is a very popular brand of dry shampoo.
 You can take it on a plane with you but to actually take it in your carry on bag it needs to be smaller than 100ml/3.4oz.
 Fortunately Batiste produce smaller versions which they call Batiste Minis that are 50ml/1.6oz so are allowed through the security checkpoints at the airport.
 You can buy a travel pack of Batiste Minis on Amazon.

-If you do not want to be able to use the dry shampoo on board and have booked checked bags you can pack standard size Batiste aerosols in you hold luggage.
+If you do not need to be able to use the dry shampoo on board and have booked checked bags you can pack standard size Batiste aerosols in you hold luggage.

 Other dry shampoos for travel